 Getting the Most Out of Your Monophasic or Biphasic AED

-Both biphasic and monophasic shocks can save lives in the case of ventricular fibrillation.
-However, if we compare monophasic vs. biphasic defibrillation, biphasic waveforms require less energy and have slightly less risk than monophasic defibrillation, making this the preferred technology for new AEDs.
+Both biphasic and monophasic shocks can save lives in the case of ventricular fibrillation or pulseless ventricular tachycardia.
+However, if we compare monophasic vs. biphasic defibrillation, biphasic waveforms require less energy than monophasic defibrillation, making this the preferred technology for new AEDs.

-For multi-state or multi-site organizations in the United States, AED Program Management can help you stay on top of your technical and legal obligations and ensure your defibrillator is working and able to deliver the appropriate shock.
-Whether monophasic or biphasic, that shock coupled with immediate, high-quality CPR might one day save a life.
+For multi-state or multi-site organizations in the United States, AED program management can help you stay on top of your technical and legal obligations to ensure your defibrillator is working and able to deliver the required shock.
+Whether monophasic or biphasic, that shock coupled with immediate, high-quality CPR can save a life.